tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 4. **Save** your changes.

-At this point, you created two administrative templates, and assigned them to groups you created.
+At this point, you created some administrative templates, and assigned them to groups you created.
 The next step is to create an administrative template using Windows PowerShell and the Microsoft Graph API for Intune.

 ## Optional: Create a policy using PowerShell and Graph API

-This section uses the following resources:
+This section uses the following resources.
+We'll install these resources in this section.

 - [Intune PowerShell SDK](https://github.com/microsoft/Intune-PowerShell-SDK)
 - [Microsoft Graph API for Intune](https://docs.microsoft.com/graph/api/resources/intune-graph-overview?view=graph-rest-1.0)

-1. On the Admin computer, open **Windows PowerShell** as administrator:
+1. On the **Admin computer**, open **Windows PowerShell** as administrator:

     1. In your search bar, enter **powershell**.
     2. Right-click **Windows PowerShell** > **Run as administrator**.